-- Writing Sample #2: A Case Summary of a Child Anxiety Case.
-The summary should include diagnosis, conceptualization, intervention, and outcome, without any identifying information.
+- Writing Sample #2: A Case Summary of an Anxiety Case.
+The summary should include diagnosis, intervention, and outcome, without any identifying information.
 If you have not treated an anxiety case, please submit a case summary of a condition you have treated.

 - Two Letters of Recommendation.
 Please send electronically with "Recommendation for [Name]" in the subject line.

 ATSA abides by ACEPT guidelines for doctoral applicants.

 Our Ideal Candidate Is ..